Read our top closing sales tips from expert salespeople to learn how best to ask for the deal, including preparation and follow-up.

-PPC lead generation is an advertising strategy to reach your target audience online and attract new leads to enter into your funnel.
-You choose keywords that are relevant to your ideal customer, create your ad, then set your budget and agree to pay a certain cost per click to rank in the top 2–4 spots of a search engine results page for the keywords.
+PPC lead generation is an advertising strategy that leverages search ads on Google and other relevant search engines to drive relevant traffic to a landing page.
+You choose keywords that are relevant to your ideal customer, create your ad, then set your budget and agree to pay a certain cost per click to rank in the top 2–4 spots of a search result for the keywords.
 When clicked, the ad leads to a page that prompts the visitor to enter their contact information, who becomes a lead.

 PPC stands for “pay-per-click,” meaning that you pay based on the number of clicks your ad gets from users.
-The ads can appear in places like search engines, websites, and social media platforms.
-When people talk about PPC ads, they usually mean Google Ads, which is what we’ll discuss in this article.
+Generally speaking, the ads can appear in places like search engines, websites, and social media platforms.
+When people talk about PPC ads, however, they usually mean Google Ads, which is what we’ll discuss in this article.

 Google Ads can take a few forms, but the most common ones you’ll see are Google Search ads, which are paid text-based search results that display above organic results on a Google search engine results page (SERP) — we'll focus on Search ads in this article.
 Other popular Google ads include Shopping ads, which are clickable images that lead to a page to buy a searched product, and Display ads, which are banners on webpages.